prefer-social/.github/profile/README.md

 ## prefer.social 👋

-Prefer.social" is an ActivityPub-based social network platform.
+Prefer.social is an ActivityPub-based social network platform built on top of WebAssembly and the WebAssembly System Interface.

 You may have been redirected from https://prefer.social.
 We don't have a dedicated page yet, but instead, we redirected you to the source repositories.

+Its main service frontend is under AGPL, and many of its modules are either AGPL or Apache 2.0 (or with MIT) licensed.

-Busy writing code instead of creating a fancy webpage.
+A very minimal introduction but busy writing code instead of creating a fancy webpage.